dburrus3/dburrus3.github.io/README.md

 - https://en.wikipedia.org/wiki/List_of_United_States_cities_by_crime_rate.
 This article includes 2019 population and crime data for the 100 largest U.S. cities.
 - https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population.
 This article includes 2020 census data for the 333 largest U.S. cities.

-View this visualization at https://dburrus3.github.io/
+View this visualization at https://dburrus3.github.io/.
+It has been tested with these browsers: Firefox, Chrome, Brave, and Safari.